 Scheme is a big deal, it lets you gain a Madman without trashing your Hermit, and it’s a great way to guarantee you play a Hermit on almost every turn.
-Full disclosure: I’ve never played a game with these three cards so my numbers may be a bit off, but you do want to change the way you build your deck significantly.
-Still you open double Hermit, but after that you want to buy and gain Schemes instead of Hermits — you want to have 2 or 3 (or maybe 4?
-That seems excessive though) actual Hermits in your deck, about 3 Schemes; and from there, go immediately into the phase where you’re gaining Madmen for your buys and Market Squares with your Hermit-gains.
+You want to change the way you build your deck significantly.
+You still open double Hermit, but after that you want to gain 2-3 Schemes instead of more Hermits.
+You want to have 2 actual Hermits in your deck; and from there, go immediately into the phase where you’re gaining Madmen for your buys and Market Squares with your Hermit-gains.
 The reason this is so great is now you aren’t contested on Hermits, and you can start getting Madmen sooner which will speed you up by several turns.
 It also decreases the odds of Hermit-less turns, which are next to useless.

 Alms is a big deal for a few reasons.
-First, you can trigger an Alms to gain a card in your buy phase while also having your Hermit go cray-cray.
-Second, it gives you easy access to $4 cards in the kingdom that may support your strategy, or even $3 cards that you can’t afford because you’ve got dead Hermits/Madmen in your hand or whatever.
-Alms can even save you from a disasterous 5/2 opening and potentially make it a boon if Ball or Rogue or something else is around to let you take advantage of it.
+First, you can trigger an Alms to gain a card in your buy phase while also getting a Madman.
+Second, it gives you easy access to $4 cards in the kingdom that may support your strategy, or even $3 cards that you can’t afford because you’ve got dead Hermits/Madmen in your hand.

-In both of these cases, the main thing is that you can (and should) start gaining Madmen earlier than normal, which will speed you up by a couple of turns in building.
+With both Scheme and Alms, the main thing is that you should start gaining Madmen earlier than normal, which will speed you up by a couple of turns in building.
 You’ll get these benefits regardless of how much you’re contested by your opponent.

 Advance can be like a less-good version of Alms, since it comes at the cost of an Action card, which is usually Hermit and sometimes Market Square.
 This can still be good, as an upgrade from a Hermit to a better trasher can be useful when your other options is buying nothing because you want a Madman that turn, but this isn’t nearly as good as Alms most of the time unless you manage to find your Necropolis to trash or something.

-Donate pretty much always changes things, and H/MS is no exception.
+Donate pretty much always changes things, and Hermit/Market Square is no exception.
 If you have Hermit, Market Square, and Donate around, then you have to compete with Donate/Market Square, which effectively gives you the same deck that Hermit/Market Square does only faster and without keeping the Coppers.
-When Donate is around, just going straight for Donate/Market Square is usually better than going for Hermit/Market Square — so you’ll open MS/MS, and hopefully get a third MS on turn 3 and Donate on the same turn.
+When Donate is around, just going straight for Donate/Market Square is usually better than going for Hermit/Market Square — so you’ll open with two Market Squares, and hopefully get a third one on turn 3 and Donate on the same turn.
 You’ll Donate two or three times and then be off to the races on turn 5-7.

 I played around with the math on opening Hermit/Market Square and then going for Donate, and while in some cases you can end up with less Gold/Market Square in exchange for a Hermit or a Madman when it’s all over with (which is usually a good trade-off), your chances of having a disastrous draw where you crash and burn are increased enough that I don’t think it’s worth going for without a compelling reason.